markjnkim/es_mod/01-html/content/step-3-hero.md

-# Lesson 3 - I Need a Hero
+# Lesson 3: Create the Hero
 ## Introduction
 Now that we have the `header` and `footer` for our page, let's get started with the body or content of our website.
 The design team has requested we build a splashy section to grab visitors' attention.
 They have created an image to be used as the background of this section.
 Let's take a look at the design team's mock-up.
 ![Hero Mock-up](./assets/step-3/50-hero-section-mock-up.png)